To view a print version of this policy please follow the link Code of Behaviour

 8.2.a An appeal should be submitted in writing to the Secretary of the Board of Management within 5 school days of the imposition of the suspension and should set out the parent’s case against the suspension.

-8.2.b At its next meeting the Board will nominate two members, neither of whom should have any involvement in the case, to investigate the issue and report back to the Board with its findings and recommendations.
+8.2.b At its next meeting the Board will meet with the parents/guardians (students if over 18) to hear the appeal, and report back to the Board with its findings and recommendations.

-8.2.c If this investigation recommends that the Board remove the suspension, the record of the suspension will be removed from the student’s file.
-If the investigation approves the suspension then the suspension will stand.
+8.2.c If the Board decides to remove the suspension, the record of the suspension will be removed from the student's file.
+If the Board approves the suspension then the suspension will stand.

 8.2.d There is no further right to appeal unless the student’s cumulative suspensions in any one year exceed 20 days, in which case there is a right to appeal to the Secretary General of the Dept. of Education and Science.
 The Principal must inform the parents and the NEWB if this 20 day limit has been reached.